Bumps and redness on the face, how to get rid of them?

 Omega 3-6-9 strengthen the skin barrier and reduce inflammation, while antioxidants protect the skin from oxidative stress, a key factor in premature aging and skin imbalances.

-2. Perfect Skin Program by D-LAB
+2. D-LAB Perfect Skin Program

 Sebum regulation and healing